brineylab/scab/docs/source/overview.rst

 ---------

-scab provides a range of utilities for all stages of single cell adaptive immune analysis, including `data I/O`_, immune receptor annotation, sample `demultiplexing`_, antigen `specificity classification`_, and `clonal lineage assignment`_. scab also includes a variety of `visualization tools`_ designed to facilitate exploratory analyses and generate publication-quality figures.
+scab provides a range of utilities for all stages of single cell adaptive immune analysis, including data I/O, immune receptor annotation, sample demultiplexing, antigen specificity classification, and clonal lineage assignment. scab also includes a variety of visualization tools designed to facilitate exploratory analyses and generate publication-quality figures.